UK would cut tariffs, have no checks on Irish border in no-deal Brexit

 The government said it would not introduce checks or controls on goods moving from the Irish Republic to the British province of Northern Ireland.

-“The measures announced today recognize the unique circumstances of Northern Ireland,” Karen Bradley, Britain’s secretary of state for Northern Ireland said in a statement.
+“The measures announced today recognise the unique circumstances of Northern Ireland,” Karen Bradley, Britain’s secretary of state for Northern Ireland said in a statement.
 “These arrangements can only be temporary and short-term.”

 Britain, Ireland and the EU have said they want to avoid physical checks on the border, which was marked by military checkpoints before a 1998 peace deal ended three decades of violence in the region.
 But they disagree on the “backstop”, or insurance mechanism, to exclude such border checks.